-In each Scheme year, the Trustee is required to demonstrate its knowledge and understanding in these areas as follows:
+In each Trust year, the Trustee is required to demonstrate its knowledge and understanding in these areas as follows:

-- All Trustee Directors are required to read and understand the Governance Document which includes details of all of the Scheme's governance arrangements, including the Conflicts of Interest Policy.
-The Scheme Governance Document is reviewed annually in October. - All Trustee Directors are required to devote sufficient time to training in addition to training provided at Trustee and committee meetings and are responsible for their own training programme and for completing tPR's Trustee Toolkit.
+- All Trustee Directors are required to read and understand the Governance Document which includes details of all of the Trust's governance arrangements, including the Conflicts of Interest Policy.
+The Scheme Governance Document is reviewed annually with the last review taking place in December 2021. - All Trustee Directors are required to devote sufficient time to training in addition to training provided at Trustee and committee meetings.
+They are responsible for their own training programme and for completing tPR's Trustee Toolkit.

-The following paragraphs describe how the Trustee met the requirements in the Scheme year.
+The following paragraphs describe how the Trustee met the requirements in the Trust year.

 The Trustee has access to the services of a range of professional advisors.
 All Trustee decisions are supported by professional advice where required, and this includes attendance of professional advisors at Trustee meetings.
-The Trustee's legal advisor attends each Trustee meeting (supporting a working knowledge of the Rules and the law relating to pensions and trusts) and the investment advisor attends all IC meetings (supporting a working knowledge of the relevant principles of funding and investment of occupational pension schemes).
+The Trustee's legal advisor attends each Trustee meeting (supporting a working knowledge of the Rules and the law relating to pensions and trusts) and the investment advisor attends all Investment Committee meetings (supporting a working knowledge of the relevant principles of funding and investment of occupational pension schemes).

 TPT maintains a log of training undertaken by the Trustee (collectively and individually) and organises training sessions as and when necessary.
-All Trustee Directors met or exceeded their specified training requirement to complete the Trustee Toolkit (new directors) and to undertake a minimum of 25 hours' Trustee training within the Scheme year.
+All Trustee Directors met or exceeded their specified training requirement to undertake a minimum of 25 hours' Trustee training within the Trust year.